studentinsights/studentinsights/about-us.md

 </ul>

 ### Who we are
-Student Insights comes from the effort of many people over time, some working as educators, some as designers and engineers, and many volunteering their time to help.
+Student Insights comes from the effort of many people over time, some working as educators and community leaders, some as designers and engineers, and many volunteering their time to help.

 As Mica Pollock said before us, [it takes a network]({{site.links.takes_a_network}}).